Discover the Northern Territory and Explore the Geodiversity of Karlu Karlu the Devils Marbles

 The deeply spiritual Dreamtime stories of the traditional custodians of Karlu Karlu explain how the Karlu Karlu boulders were formed.
 The Dreaming tells a story of interconnectedness between all things including humans with the land and the spiritual realm.
 The Karlu Karlu boulders are believed to be the eggs of the Rainbow Serpent a powerful ancestral being in Aboriginal mythology.

 The Rainbow Serpent is a powerful and sacred figure and is widely regarded as a creator deity and guardian of water.
 Prominent in Dreamtime stories and Aboriginal art is the Rainbow Serpent shaping the land, forming waterways and landforms during the Dreamtime.
+As a water guardian it is believed to inhabit and travel between waterholes even during drought and plays a crucial role in maintaining the natural order and fertility through its presence in water.

 The Karlu Karlu story tells of the Rainbow Serpent passing through this area of the Northern Territory during the Dreamtime.
 As the Rainbow Serpent travelled through the region it laid its eggs in the soft sandstone that would later hardened an weathered into the massive round granite boulders.